Vigor (video game): Shelter

-Elimination Mode

-A 5v5 tactical, round-based team fight, where players work together to eliminate the opposing team or to capture the opposing team's flag.
-Similar to Shootout, there are 5 choosable loadouts, only available to one player of team at the start of each round.
-Players are not respawned upon dying and they will have to wait until the end of the round to do so.
-The first team to reach the score limit wins the match.
+One of the most important things in the Shelter is the shooting range.
+Players can practice shooting targets, test the recoil of guns, and complete challenges to make sure they're ready to defend themselves in the Outlands.
+The scarecrows in the shooting range have the same amount of health as an enemy Outlander, so that offers players a great way to test weapons, see which one does the most damage, and which one is best to take into an Encounter.

+Lastly, there's an area in the Shelter where Outlanders can donate food.
+The reward by donating food is a crate which increases in rarity with the amount of food players donate.

+Outlanders can edit their load-out with their preferred weapons and consumables.
+Every weapon and consumable can be crafted from relevant parts or with materials, the correct plan that drops from crates, and an upgraded crafting table.
+You’ll notice that weapons you can craft are marked with a yellow wrench icon.
+Each weapon has a different crafting time depending on rarity, and only one weapon and one consumable can be crafted at the same time.
+If a player is looking to craft a specific weapon but is missing some parts, they can select the weapon and see exactly what they're missing before entering an Encounter and trying to loot the things they need.

+Players can also deconstruct weapons, ammo, resources, consumables, or parts they don't need, and the acquired materials can be used for crafting.

-Seasons
+Battle Pass - Seasons

-Each new season is intended to bring with it new weapons, consumables, and purchasable cosmetic items.
+Each new season is intended to bring new weapons, consumables, and purchasable cosmetic items.

 Associated with seasons are time-limited battle passes that reward players with new cosmetic items, weapons, and consumable blueprints should they reach certain levels in the battle pass.
 Alongside new cosmetic items, seasons can also bring additional gameplay elements.

 Development

 Bohemia Interactive announced Vigor on 11 June 2018 during E3.
 The game launched in Xbox Preview on July 31, 2018.

 Vigor was in the Xbox Preview until August 19, 2019, when it was released as a free-to-play title on Gamescom.
 It was also featured in the Inside Xbox Show.

 The Nintendo Switch version was announced in a Nintendo Direct on March 26, 2020.
 The closed beta ran from April 9 to 16 and the game was fully released on July 8, 2020.

 The game was released on December 9, 2020, on PlayStation 4 and PlayStation 5.
 After a week, it was reported that over 1 million players had joined the game.

+On April 17, 2024, Bohemia Interactive announced that after 5 years of being a console title, Vigor would be arriving on PC as well.
+It was announced that initially, the game would land as an Early Access title on Steam, before being fully released on September 18, 2024.